-Our paper is also related to a narrower but growing body of international evidence on mutual fund distribution and UCITS in particular.
-Heinemann (2002) discusses the benefits of UCITS III for international fund distribution over that of UCITS I, but does not examine barriers to international notification and/or test for the effect of such barriers.
-Cumming et al. (2010) examine the scope of notification of UCITS funds, but unlike our current work, they do not test whether or not legal standards are related to voluntary corporate governance standards.
-Jayaraman, Khorana, and Nelling (2002) and Ding (2006) document the benefits of mutual fund mergers, but do it in a U.S. context where international distribution cannot be addressed.
-Frank et al. (2004) examines disclosure regulation and active fund performance in relation to copycat funds (see also Alexander et al., 2007; Kacperczyk et al., 2008).
-Romero-Avila (2007) and Cumming et al. (2011) examine the effect of regulatory harmonization on the growth of the banking industry and stock market development in Europe, respectively, but do not examine the mutual fund industry.
+Our paper is also related to a narrow but growing body of international evidence on mutual fund distribution and the UCITS in particular.
+Heinemann (2002) discusses the benefits of UCITS III over UCITS I for international fund distribution, but does not examine barriers to international notification and/or test for the effects of such barriers.
+Cumming et al. (2010) examine the scope of notification of UCITS funds but, unlike in our current work, they do not test whether legal standards are related to voluntary corporate governance standards.
+Jayaraman et al. (2002) and Ding (2006) document the benefits of mutual fund mergers, but do so in a US context, where international distribution cannot be addressed.
+Frank et al. (2004) examine disclosure regulations and active fund performance in relation to copycat funds (see also Alexander et al., 2007; Kacperczyk et al., 2008).
+Romero-Avila (2007) and Cumming et al.

+(2011) examine the effect of regulatory harmonization on the growth of the banking industry and stock market development in Europe, respectively, but do not examine the mutual fund industry.
 Froot et al. (2001) and Bergstresser and Poterba (2002) examine portfolio flows of international investors and fund flows.
 Cumming and Dai (2009) examine the impact of regulation on the flow-performance relation between institutional investors and hedge fund managers, but do not consider mutual funds or retail investors.
-Khorana and Servaes (1999) examine initiation of mutual funds in the US, indicating that larger promoters (fund families) enjoy economies of scale and scope.
-Extending this analysis, Khorana, Servaes, and Tufano (2005, 2009) examine the size of and fees in the mutual fund industry around the world (see also Chordia, 1996), but do not examine the effect of UCITS on international distributions.
+Khorana and Servaes (1999) examine the initiation of mutual funds in the US, indicating that larger promoters (fund families) enjoy economies of scale and scope.
+Extending this analysis, Khorana et al. (2005, 2009) examine the sizes and fees of the mutual fund industry around the world (see also Chordia, 1996), but do not examine the effect of the UCITS on international distributions.

-Our analysis complements these studies by showing that voluntary adoption of standards in UCITS is highly positively correlated with legal protections at the country level.
-To the best of our knowledge, our paper is the first to examine the relation between the adoption of voluntary standards and country level legal protections in any context.
-We hope this type of analysis will be extended to our contexts in future work.
-The benefit of working with UCITS funds is that we are able to capture the full range of countries where the funds are distributed.
-Unlike industrial companies that can have in some countries production facilities, in others product development and research activities, and selling support facilities in a third group of countries, the fund management activity is uniform across the countries where funds are distributed.
-Differences of legal standards therefore have similar impacts, unlike for industrial companies with a broad range of different activities.
+Our analysis complements these studies by showing that the voluntary adoption of UCITS standards is highly positively correlated with country-level legal protections.
+To the best of our knowledge, our paper is the first to examine the relation between the adoption of voluntary standards and country-level legal protections in any context.
+We hope this type of analysis will be extended to other contexts in future work.
+There are benefits to working with fund management companies, since activity is relatively uniform across the countries where funds are distributed.
+Industrial companies, by contrast, can have production facilities in some countries, product development and research activities in others, and sales support facilities in a third group of countries.

 This paper is organized as follows.
-Section 2 provides information on the European investment fund market and its regulatory environment, and summarizes our testable hypotheses.
+Section 2 provides information on the European investment fund market and its regulatory environment and summarizes our testable hypotheses.
 Section 3 describes the data.
-Summary statistics on the European investment fund industry are provided in section 4.
-Multivariate empirical analyses of the relation between voluntary standards and country-level legal protections are provided in section 7.
-Concluding remarks follow in section 6.
+Summary statistics on the European investment fund industry are provided in

+Section 4.
+Multivariate empirical analyses of the relation between voluntary standards and country-level legal protections are provided in Section 5.
+Concluding remarks follow in Section 6.

-2. The Regulatory Environment
+2. Regulatory Environment

-The main purpose of the UCTIS regulation is to facilitate cross-border distribution and ultimately create a single market for investment funds.
-The European Union (EU) aims at achieving this objective by simplifying the cross-border distribution of funds that follow certain regulations that help protecting retail investors.
+The main purpose of the UCTIS regulations is to facilitate cross-border distribution and ultimately create a single market for investment funds through uniform disclosure and investor protection.
+The EU aims to achieve this objective by simplifying the cross-border distribution of funds that follow certain regulations that help protect retail investors.